nardew/creten/README.md

 Every `creten`'s execution is recorded in the database, including details of execution itself, details of all trades, details of all orders and so on and so forth.
 In other words, database and data stored in it are crucial driving elements of `creten`.

-`creten` is using modern and powerful `SQLAlchemy` ORM framework to abstract interaction with database engine and therefore it is able to run with most of the standard databases seemlessly.
-Database engines which were successfully tested with `creten` (and hence are officially supported) and for which `creten` contains environment preperation scripts (see *Installation* section) include:
+`creten` is using powerful `SQLAlchemy` ORM framework to abstract interaction with database engine and therefore it is able to run with most of the standard databases seemlessly.
+Database engines which were successfully tested with `creten` (and hence are officially supported) and for which `creten` contains environment preperation scripts (see *Installation* section) are:
 - SQLite
 - MySQL
 - MariaDB
 - PostgreSQL

 Supporting a new database engine is straightfowawrd.
 It is required only to:
-- make sure that the database engine is supported by `SQLAlchemy` in the first place (which should not be a concern)
+- make sure that the database engine is supported by `SQLAlchemy` (which should not be a concern)
 - create a new environment preparation DDL script if none of the existing ones can be reused (due to some specificities of the given DDL)

 #### Performance evaluation

+Due to recording every bit of trading data in the database it is very easy to gather statistics of any kind and evaluate strategy's performance.
+At the end of backtesting `creten` automaticaly outputs performance parameters of the current run, for realtime testing or trading the parameters need to be retrieved from the database manually (SQL queries are provided with the package, see files in `db_queries/`).

+If you want to compare performance of different strategies and for some reason you are not willing to run SQL queries, you can use provided utility `utilities/crestat.py` which displays statistics of the last *X* runs of `creten` (where *X* can be chosen).

+Statistics shown after end of backtesting or retrieved via `crestat.py` include total number of trades, number of won trades, gross profit, gain/loss ratio, max and average gain, max and average loss, average trade duration, max trade duration and others.

 ## Limitations

-No trading, no shorting, few exchanges
+`creten` is a new project which means there will be technical issues hidden here and there.
+Although we tried to test the whole application thoroughly the smooth and bugfree execution will be ensured only after some time of public using and testing.

+Besides techincal issues there is clearly some functionality still missing.
+The main gaps as we see them are:
+- trading mode is currently disabled, only backtesting and realtime testing is enabled
+- only few (one) exchanges are supported at the moment
+- only long trades are supported (i.e. no shorting)

+All above gaps will be worked on based on the availability and priorities.

 ## Installation